RealChoki/CS50-Projects/README.md

-# CS50: Introduction to Computer Science
+# CS50: Introduction to Computer Science Projects

 Welcome to my CS50 repository!
 This repository contains my completed problem sets from Harvard University's CS50 course.
 Whether you're a concentrator or just exploring computer science, CS50 offers an exciting journey into the world of programming and problem-solving.